 Aggravated Robbery: This is a Class 3 felony punishable by up to 12 years in prison and up to $750,000 in fines.

 Aggravated Robbery of Controlled Substances: This is a Class 2 felony punishable by up to 24 years in prison and up to $1,000,000 in fines.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Additional Resources For Colorado Robbery Laws

-Get A Free Legal Review Of Your Robbery Case
+Get Professional Legal Help With Your Robbery Case

 Hollywood can sometimes give the dangerous impression that there are no consequences for robbery crimes.
 However, as you can see from its penalties and sentences, Colorado treats them very seriously.
 If you're facing charges, it's important to remember that you're innocent unless the prosecution is able to prove each element of the crime beyond a reasonable doubt, a very high standard.
-However, it will be up to you to challenge the government's case and that's where a seasoned criminal defense attorney can help.
-Don't take a chance with your future especially when you can receive a free initial case evaluation from a defense attorney near you.
+Don't take a chance with your future; call a Colorado defense attorney near you.

 Contact a qualified attorney.